east-sussex-county-council/Escc.Umbraco.MediaSync/README.md

 * Create media folders retrospectively for pages which existed before Escc.Umbraco.MediaSync was installed
 * Delete the related media folders from the media recycle bin when the content recycle bin is emptied
+* When a page is deleted, and its media folder contains files that are also used by other pages, those files are moved to the media folder for one of the other pages

 ## uMediaSync